 Project: AtomSwarm

-screenshot Developed over a one year research project at Middlesex University's Lansdown Centre for Electronic Arts, AtomSwarm is a platform for sonic improvisation based on the swarming behaviours seen in large groups of insects or birds.
+Developed over a one year research project at Middlesex University's Lansdown Centre for Electronic Arts, AtomSwarm is a platform for sonic improvisation based on the swarming behaviours seen in large groups of insects or birds.
 Within these collectives, each individual operates under a set of very simple rules, but the swarm as a whole appears to exhibit astoundingly complex and adaptive behaviours, capable of responding rapidly to new environments.

-In addition to the physical rules governing their movements and interactions within the Euclidean swarm space (extended from Craig Reynolds' Boid algorithm), each agent's behaviour is determined by a static genome and a set of virtual hormones.
+In addition to the physical rules governing their movements and interactions within the Euclidean swarm space (extended from Craig Reynolds' Boid algorithm), each agent's behaviour is determined by a static genotype and a set of virtual hormones.

 In live performance, the swarm's behaviour is manipulated by a human conductor, who can affect its population size and interactions but can never exercise complete control; his instructions are always subject to the same constraints as the other physical laws of the swarm environment.